multiOmicMechanismAwareML/CodeBase/README.md

 ### Metabolic Modelling

-The metabobolic modelling code is run in Matlab Code/metabolic_modelling/RUN.m
+The metabobolic modelling code is run in Matlab (version R2015b) - Code/metabolic_modelling/RUN.m

 This will automatically start the FBA process using the msbData and the yeastmmm.mat metabolic model

+The captured flux levels can then be extracted and used to create a complete dataset (see the example in Code/learning/Data

-### Deep Learning
+### Deep Learning Approach

-In order to run the deep learning models two three zip files need to be extracted:
+In order to run the deep learning models two zip files need to be extracted:

 Code/learning/Data/CompleteDataset.csv

 Code/learning/Data/Reduced_Dataset.csv

-### Requirements:
+#### Requirements:

 Python 3.5